What credit score do you need to buy a house?

 How would we know what our credit number is?

-KEVIN: yes so and and one easy way to do it is..
-I have an app that you can download you can get a free credit report.
+KEVIN: yes so and and one easy way to do it is.
+There is so many apps.
+This one is from Genworth Canada (Premium Loan Calculator).
+I have also an other app that you can download you can get a free credit report.
 It actually gives you your score off of TransUnion.
 It does not count as a hit against you.
 You can see where your score is sitting.
 It’s limited information in the sense that it doesn’t give you your classic Beacon score.
 It gives you I believe they call it an ERS score.
 So it’s a little bit different than what we’re gonna see.
 But it’s very close okay

 DAVE: So they can contact you is a good way to get started on that